Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): In-lab characterization

 \subsubsection{Injection versus wavelength}

 \rev{We now study the spectrum reconstruction of data acquired with the PL on the SCExAO super-continuum calibration source.
-We followed the previously mentionned injection optimization and placed the PL input at the center of the coupling map for each case.} Depending on the application and noise regime, different spectrum extraction methods can be considered: from simply co-adding all the traces to performing a weighted signal extraction on each output, where only the bright parts of each trace are summed.
-In the photon-noise limited regime a simple co-addition of the traces is optimal.
-In a read-out-noise limited regime, minimizing the number of pixels leads to higher signal-to-noise (S/N), so a weighted signal extraction method should be considered.
-For the purpose of this paper, we will not discuss the various spectral extraction methods and simply choose to extract and co-add the 38~traces. \rev{This is especially suitable for objects characterization through spectroscopy, but also for Radial Velocity measurements.} We also acquired a reference spectrum using the SMF mounted on the same injection setup as the PL.
-We present the reconstructed data in Figure~\ref{fig:PL_spectra}.
+We followed the previously mentioned injection optimization and placed the PL input at the center of the coupling map in each case.} Depending on the application and noise regime, different spectrum extraction methods can be considered: from simply co-adding all the traces to performing a weighted signal extraction on each output, where only the bright parts of each trace are summed.
+In the photon-noise limited regime, a simple co-addition of the traces is optimal.
+In a read-out-noise-limited regime, minimizing the number of pixels leads to higher signal-to-noise (S/N), so a weighted signal extraction method should be considered.
+For the purpose of this paper, we shall not discuss the various spectral extraction methods, and have simply chosen to extract and co-add the 38~traces. \rev{This is especially suitable for objects characterization through spectroscopy, but also for radial velocity measurements.} We also acquired a reference spectrum using the SMF mounted on the same injection setup as the PL.
+We present the reconstructed data in Fig.~\ref{fig:PL_spectra}.

 {}

 {}

 {}